giantruy/deliverance-26.2-v0.1/README.md

 ### Recipes inside Staffan's Crafter

-All recipes below are crafted **inside** the Staffan's Crafter block.
+All special recipes are crafted inside the Staffan's Crafter block.
+In future versions, these recipes will be included inside the mod.

 | Result | Recipe (3×3) | Legend |
 |--------|--------------|--------|